repobee/repobee-sanitizer/README.md

 `Sanitizer`:

 * Removes prefixes on `REPLACE-WITH` blocks when sanitizing
-  * Only the first occurrence of a prefix on each line is removed, allowing code comments to be preserved when sanitizing, see example 4
+  * Only the first occurrence of a prefix on each line is removed, allowing code comments to be preserved when sanitizing
 * Determines the prefix as any text before `REPOBEE-SANITIZER-START`
   * This excludes any whitespace before the `START` marker
     * Pro-Tip: There can be any amount of whitespace on any line using a prefix, see example 4.
 This allows easy alignment of code